fossabot/wp-social-manager/readme.md

 **Custom attribute prefix**

-The plugin add prefix `ninecodes-social-manager` to (almost) any HTML elements it outputs at the front-end (your theme).
-If you don't like it, you can change this prefix to anything you prefer by adding the `attr-prefix`, for example:
+The plugin add prefix `social-manager` to (almost) any HTML elements it generates at the front-end (your theme).
+You can change this prefix to anything you want by adding the `attr-prefix`, for example:

 ```php
 add_theme_support( 'ninecodes-social-manager', array(